winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

 * The tank has also been nerfed so that it may take a little damage from nearby explosions.
 Be mindful when you shoot the cannon or crush cars.
 * When the tank's HP gets to the lower half, it will emit smoke and the engine will stop for a few seconds after firing the cannon.
 * The police helicopters in pursuit now always have SWAT pilots controlling them.
 For the news choppers, it's the civilians.
-* Respray shops will not open within the cops sight.
-Also you cannot buy a ticket at airports while wanted.
 * Inside military bases, soldier models will spawn instead of normal cops (a feature from PedTweaks by Cyclone92)
   * Around Area 69, the military will first send out only military trucks, and eventually tanks
   * This is also the only scenario where you may encounter the military giving chase